 This can be unfortunate as early treatment can help the child better overcome the disorder.

 Here are some possible signs of Dyspraxia: Read more

 There are many benefits of speech therapy for children with communications difficulties or swallowing disorders.
 Speech therapy helps to exercise the muscles involved with speech in order to strengthen the child’s ability to speak coherently.
 It helps the child properly express themselves, their feelings, and ideas.
 Read more

-Young children with communication and speech disorders may not speak at all, or have limited vocabulary for their age.
+As adults, we often take our ability to speak and communicate for granted.
+We just don’t think about our language and speech as it happens quite naturally.
+However, young children with communication and speech disorders may not speak at all, or have limited vocabulary for their age.
 By the time they enter school, they can speak but in a limited and diminished capacity for their age and development.
-This results in them falling behind their peers in speech and language skills.
+They might have a hard time receiving, processing, sending and comprehending verbal and nonverbal communication.
+As a result, this can contribute greatly to them falling behind their peers in speech and language skills.

 The holidays and new year are an exciting time usually filled with fun and laughter.
 It is a great time to include your special needs child in the festivities so they can enjoy themselves during this period.
 While the holidays are a festive period, not everyone is happy, with many people even falling into loneliness and depression.
 Read more

 If you have ever tried to help loved ones experiencing prolonged, acute stress or someone trying to deal with a past traumatic experience, you may have noticed and realised that talking to them doesn’t seem to yield much success.
 These issues can so deeply affect people that verbalising them may be so difficult that it no longer becomes an option.